Letter of recommendation

 I only link to people I've worked with outside a classroom setting.
 If you're an undergraduate linking to your professors, you're missing the point of LinkedIn: it's not a transcript displayed as a network.
 Volunteer, or take some supervisory units, and then you'll be able to make some worthwhile connections.

 I am not especially active on Research Gate.
 I only follow colleagues in my department, colleagues in other departments whom I know, and students and others with whom I've collaborated in research.
+You are of course free to follow me, but it's about as interesting as watching granite weather.

 Although I have an account on Google+, I am not active there and I ignore all requests.